-A guide to problems, costs, maintenance and repair for your 2006 Pontiac G6
+A guide to repairs, service, and maintenance costs for your 2006 Pontiac G6

 Various issues with the electric power steering system may develop and could require replacement of steering column assembly.